atikurajib/atikurajib/README.md

     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn">
   </a>
 </p>
+<div class="line"></div>

-### About Me:
+### 🤖 About Me:
 I'm a Java developer passionate about software engineering and building impactful solutions.
 I enjoy working with cutting-edge technologies and collaborating in teams.
 A problem-solving enthusiast who loves a challenge and works well under pressure.
 Always a team player, but not afraid to take the lead when needed.
-I'm pursuing my bachelor's in Software Engineering at Daffodil International University.
+I'm pursuing my bachelor's in Software Engineering at [Daffodil International University](https://daffodilvarsity.edu.bd/).
 My journey as a software engineering student is defined by my passion for technology, commitment to learning, and enthusiasm for solving complex problems.
 I'm excited about the future opportunities that await me and dedicated to making a positive impact through my work in software engineering.

 - 🔭 I’m currently working on **Advance Java**.
 - 🌱 I’m learning **Spring** and **Spring Boot**.
+- 💬 Ask me about Java Development.
 - 📫 How to reach me: [atikurajib@gmail.com](mailto:your-email@example.com)

-### Tech Stack
+### 💻 Tech Stack
 <p align="left">
   <img src="https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white" alt="Java" />
   <img src="https://img.shields.io/badge/DSA-4B0082?style=for-the-badge" alt="DSA" />